Yaesu DR-1X Fusion Repeater Project with a Pi 3 and RA-40 Control Interface Board

 Collector is bent the opposite way outwards and soldered to pin 7 of the 9 pin connector foils.

-over to meet the base of the BC547 transistor and soldered in mid air.
+The 2.2k resistor is stuck through the hole and soldered, then bent over to meet the base of the BC547 transistor and soldered in mid air.

 The ends are then clipped off.